Stark Sands: Career

 Sands played one of the lead characters, Charlie Price, in the musical Kinky Boots which opened at the Bank of America Theatre in Chicago, Illinois, for a four-week run in October 2012.
 He reprised his role when the show premiered on Broadway at the Al Hirschfeld Theatre on April 4, 2013, with previews beginning on March 3, 2013.
 For his role as Charlie, Sands was nominated for a Tony Award for Best Actor in a Musical, but lost to his co-star Billy Porter.
 He played his final performance on January 26, 2014.

 In 2014, Sands was cast in the NBC pilot Salvation.
 This was not picked up to series.
 Sands was cast in FOX's pilot, Minority Report, as Dash, a precog.
 The series premiered on September 21, 2015.

 In 2016, Sands played the Templar in Classic Stage Company's production of Nathan the Wise off-Broadway.

 Sands and his original co-star Porter returned to the Broadway production of Kinky Boots for a limited 15 week run, starting on September 26, 2017.
 He also appeared in Steven Spielberg's 2017 drama film The Post.

+In 2019, Sands was cast in the musical Swept Away as Big Brother.
+The production was originally announced to premiere in June, 2020, however it was postponed due to the COVID-19 pandemic.
+Swept Away premiered at the Berkeley Repertory Theatre in Berkeley, California on January 9, 2022 and had its final show on March 13, 2022.

 In 2022, Sands was cast in the North American tryout of & Juliet as William Shakespeare, transferring from the West End.
-The production opened in Toronto, Canada in the Princess of Wales Theatre on June 22, 2022 and ended on August 14, 2022. & Juliet is scheduled to move to Broadway in the 2022-23 season into the Stephen Sondheim Theatre with Sands reprising his role.
-Previews are slated to begin on October 28, 2022 with an opening date of November 17, 2022.
+The production opened in Toronto, Canada in the Princess of Wales Theatre on June 22, 2022, and ended on August 14, 2022. & Juliet moved to Broadway in the 2022-23 season into the Stephen Sondheim Theatre with Sands reprising his role.
+Previews began on October 28, 2022, and opening night was on November 17, 2022.
+He played his final performance on August 6, 2023.

+Sands reprised his role in Swept Away when it had a run at Arena Stage in Washington D.C.
+Previews began on November 25, 2023.
+Opening night was on December 6, 2023, and it played through January 14, 2024.
+On May 17, 2024 it was announced that Swept Away would move to Broadway in the fall of 2024, and that the main four cast members, including Sands, would reprise their roles.

 Personal life

 On July 9, 2011, Sands married British journalist Gemma Clarke at Bovey Castle, England.
 They met while Sands was vacationing in London.
-They have a son born in 2015.
+They have a son born in 2015 and a daughter born in 2018.